MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 - Azure Load Balancers will not, by default, be able to access resources using this NSG.
 - Other resources on this virtual network will not, by default, be able to access resources using this NSG.

 For our purpose in Zero Trust, this is _excellent_.
-It means that just because something is on this virtual network, does not mean that it will have immediate access to your resources!
+It means that just because something is on this virtual network, doesn't mean that it will have immediate access to your resources!
 For each traffic pattern, you will need to create a rule explicitly allowing it, and you should do so with the least amount of permissions.<br>
 Thus if you have specific outbound connections for management, such as to Active Directory Domain Controllers, private DNS VMs, or to specific external websites, they need to be controlled here.

-### **Alternative Deny Rules**
+### Alternative Deny Rules

 If you are using Azure Firewall to manage your outbound connections, then instead of performing a deny outbound all, you can leave all outbound open.
 As a part of the Azure Firewall implementation, you will set up a route table that will send the default route (0.0.0.0/0) to the firewall.
 This will handle traffic outside of the virtual network.